google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 ```

-If you look in `fake_compiler.py` you'll see that this script inspects the text
+Take a look at `fake_compiler.py` and `colorgrid_modulo.frag` to see why the fake compiler generates this error message for the shader.
-of the shader and generates an error about indexing if the input shader contains
-the substring `[i]` more than once.
-Let's imagine that in fact a real compiler
-gave this fatal error due to a genuine bug.

-## Applying glsl-reduce attempt 1: a basic interestingness test

-We would like to use glsl-reduce to produce a much smaller input shader that can
+Let's now use glsl-reduce to get a much smaller shader that causes the compiler to fail with this error:
-still trigger this fatal error: a smaller shader would make the shader compiler
-easier to debug.

-To do this, we need an *interestingness test* that encodes what it means for a
-shader to be interesting.
-In our case, we're interested in the shader if it
-leads to a compilation failure.
-In a different setting we might be interested
-in a completely different property, e.g. whether rendering using a given shader
-causes a device's temperature to exceed some threshold, causes a driver to
-consume more than a certain amount of memory, or send the shader compiler into
-an infinite loop.

-Whatever condition we care about, we need to write a script that takes a shader
-job (JSON file) as an argument, and exits with code 0 if and only if the shader
-job is interesting.

-Have a look at `glsl-reduce-walkthrough/basic_interestingness_test.py`.
-This
-basic interestingness test takes a shader job name, `foo.json` say, turns it
-into a corresponding fragment shader name, `foo.frag`, invokes the fake compiler
-on `foo.frag`, and exits with code 0 if and only if the fake compiler failed.
-That is: a shader job comprised of a single fragment shader is interesting if
-and only if the fake compiler does *not* succeed in compiling the fragment
-shader.

-The files `glsl-reduce-walkthrough/basic_interestingness_test` and
-`glsl-reduce-walkthrough/basic_interestingness_test.bat` are shell scripts for
-Linux/Mac and Windows that invoke the Python script.

-Make whichever of these scripts is relevant to your platform executable.
-If
-you're working under Linux or Mac, also make
-`glsl-reduce-walkthrough/basic_interestingness_test.py` executable.
-Then try
-running glsl-reduce:

 ```
+# Make some scripts executable
+chmod +x glsl-reduce-walkthrough/interestingness_test
+chmod +x glsl-reduce-walkthrough/interestingness_test.py

+# Observe that the initial shader is reasonably large
+cat glsl-reduce-walkthrough/colorgrid_modulo.frag

+# Output:
+# <contents of the original shader>

+# Run glsl-reduce
-glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json ./glsl-reduce-walkthrough/basic_interestingness_test --output basic_reduction
+glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json ./glsl-reduce-walkthrough/interestingness_test --output reduction_results

+# Output:
+# <lots of messages about the reducer's progress>

+# Run the fake shader compiler on the reduced fragment shader file:
+python glsl-reduce-walkthrough/fake_compiler.py reduction_results/colorgrid_modulo_reduced_final.frag

+# Output:
+# Fatal error: too much indexing.

+# Observe that the reduced shader is must smaller
+cat reduction_results/colorgrid_modulo_reduced_final.frag

+# Output:
+# <contents of the reduced shader>

 ```

-You should see a lot of output fly by, and within a few seconds the reducer
-should complete.

-In the `basic_reduction` directory (created by glsl-reduce in response to the
-`--output` option) you will find a final shader job,
+In `reduction_results` you will also find many partially-reduced shader jobs named
-`colorgrid_modulo_reduced_final`, representing the end result of reduction.

-Take a look at the contents of `colorgrid_modulo_reduced_final.frag`: it's
-basically just an empty main function.

-Let's check whether this really causes our mock compiler bug to trigger:
+`colorgrid_modulo_reduced_X_Y.json`, where `Y` is `success` or `fail` depending on
+whether the shader job was interesting, and `X` is a counter associated with
+each shader job, indicating at what point during the reduction process it was
+considered.
+These shader jobs are sometimes useful for understanding the steps that were made during a reduction, but can otherwise be ignored.

+## In more detail

+glsl-reduce requires two arguments:

+* a *shader job*: a path to a `.json` file representing the shader or shaders of interest
+* an *interestingness test*: a path to an executable script encoding the properties a shader job must satisfy to be deemed interesting.

+The `.json` file serves two purposes: (1) it tells glsl-reduce which shaders to operate on -- if it is called `foo.json` then at least one of `foo.frag`, `foo.vert` and `foo.comp` must be present, and any that are present will be reduced; (2) it allows metadata about these shaders to be stored.
+At present, glsl-reduce does not allow any metadata when used in stand-alone mode, so the JSON file is required to simply contain `{}`.
+(The file is used for meaningful metadata when glsl-reduce is used in conjunction with [glsl-fuzz](glsl-fuzz-intro.md).)

+The *interestingness test* (name inspired by [C-Reduce](https://embed.cs.utah.edu/creduce/using/)) is a script that codifies what it means for a shader to be interesting.
+It takes the name of a shader job as an argument, and should return 0 if and only if the shaders associated with the shader job are interesting.
+What "interesting" means is specific to the context in which you are using glsl-reduce.

+In the above example we deemed a shader job `foo.json` to be interesting if the associated fragment shader `foo.frag` caused the fake compiler to fail with the "`too much indexing`" message.
+Have a look at `glsl-reduce-walkthrough/interestingness_test.py` (which is invoked by `glsl-reduce-walkthrough/interestingness_test` for Linux/Mac, and the corresponding `.bat` file for Windows): it checks precisely this.

+In a different setting we might be interested in reducing with respect to a completely different property, e.g. we might check whether rendering using a given shader causes a device's temperature to exceed some threshold, whether a shader causes a driver to consume more than a certain amount of memory, or whether a shader sends a shader compiler into
+a seemingly infinite loop.
+Writing the interestingness test is entirely in the hands of the user of glsl-reduce.

+# Bug slippage: the need for a strong interestingness test

+Let's try our reduction again but with a different interestingness test.
+Have a look at `glsl-reduce-walkthrough/weak_interestingness_test.py`.
+This test just checks whether compilation failed; it does not check the failure string.

+Let's use it to perform a reduction:

 ```
-# Run a fake shader compiler on the reduced fragment shader file:
-python glsl-reduce-walkthrough/fake_compiler.py basic_reduction/colorgrid_modulo_reduced_final.frag
+# Make new interestingness test scripts executable
+chmod +x glsl-reduce-walkthrough/weak_interestingness_test
+chmod +x glsl-reduce-walkthrough/weak_interestingness_test.py

+# Run glsl-reduce
+glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json ./glsl-reduce-walkthrough/weak_interestingness_test --output slipped_reduction_results

 # Output:
+# <lots of messages about the reducer's progress>

+# Whoah, it's an even smaller result!
+cat slipped_reduction_results/colorgrid_modulo_reduced_final.frag

+# Output:
+# <a shader with an empty main>

+# Does it still give us the fatal error?
+python glsl-reduce-walkthrough/fake_compiler.py reduction_results/colorgrid_modulo_reduced_final.frag

+# Output:
 # Internal error: something went wrong inlining 'floor'.

 ```

-The reduced file does cause a bug to trigger in the fake compiler, but it is a
+The reduced shader does cause a bug to trigger in the fake compiler, but it is a
 different bug to the one we saw before: we get a different error message!
 (Look
 in `glsl-reduce-walkthrough/fake_compiler.py` to see why this message is
-generated; again this is a mock bug made up for this illustrative walkthrough.)
+generated; this is of course just a mock bug made up for this illustrative walkthrough.)

 This is known as *bug slippage* ([see Section 3.5 of this
 paper](https://www.cs.utah.edu/~regehr/papers/pldi13.pdf)): in reducing a shader